Cause sometimes you just feel tired, feel weak.

 Go back in time

-There’s a reason why Huey Lewis’s “The Power of Love” makes me want to hitch a ride to work in the morning with my skateboard holding onto the back of a moving Jeep.
+There’s a reason why Huey Lewis’s “The Power of Love” makes me want to hitch a ride to work in the morning with my skateboard holding onto the back of a speeding Jeep.
 The song takes me back to 1985 when I thought Marty Mcfly was the coolest kid on the planet.
 The music is the flux capacitor powering the DeLorean time machine taking me back in time to reconnect with the emotional high I felt as a kid watching Back to the Future for the first time.

 Daniel Levitin writes: